MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/statusbar-behavior.md

 ---
-title: StatusbarBehavior - .NET MAUI Community Toolkit
+title: StatusBarBehavior - .NET MAUI Community Toolkit
 author: pictos
-description: "The StatusbarBehavior is a behavior allows you to control the statusbar's style." ms.date: 09/27/2022
+description: "The StatusBarBehavior is a behavior allows you to control the statusbar's style." ms.date: 09/27/2022
 ---

-# StatusbarBehavior
+# StatusBarBehavior

-The `StatusbarBehavior` allows you to customize the color and style of yours device statusbar.
+The `StatusBarBehavior` allows you to customize the color and style of yours device statusbar.

 ## Syntax

 ### XAML

-The `StatusbarBehavior` can be used as follows in XAML:
+The `StatusBarBehavior` can be used as follows in XAML:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"